Azure/azure-sdk-for-js/sdk/core/core-amqp/review/core-amqp.api.md

 import { AccessToken } from '@azure/core-auth';
 import { AmqpError } from 'rhea-promise';
 import { Message as AmqpMessage } from 'rhea-promise';
-import { MessageHeader as AmqpMessageHeader } from 'rhea-promise';
-import { MessageProperties as AmqpMessageProperties } from 'rhea-promise';
 import AsyncLock from 'async-lock';
 import { Connection } from 'rhea-promise';
 import { Dictionary } from 'rhea-promise';